ucf-draco-lab/ucf-draco-lab-old-github.io/team/index.md

 {% include section.html background="images/background.jpg" dark=true %}

 ## Join Us
 Are you interested in joining us as a researcher, developer, or supporter?
-We're looking to push the envelope of design automation for semi-conductor technologies of the future - from design, to verification, to test, we're interesting in developing algorithms and software that increase the development, security, and resilence of next-generation devices.
+We're looking to push the envelope of design automation for semi-conductor technologies of the future - from design, to verification, to test, we're interesting in developing algorithms and software that increase the development, security, and resilience of next-generation devices.

 {%
   include button.html